akanadocs/docs-test/ev/envision_technotes/import_data_for_ a_dataset_using_rest_api.md

 ---
 layout: page
-title: Envision Use Case - How Do I Import Data Into An Envision Data Set Using A REST API?
+title: How Do I Import Data Into An Envision Data Set Using A REST API?
-description: Learn how to import data into an existing Envision data set using a REST API.
+description: Learn how to import data into an existing or multiple Envision data sets using a REST API.
 product: ev
 category: learn
 sub-nav-class: Technical Notes
 weight:	5
 type: page
-nav-title: Envision Use Case - How Do I Import Data Into An Envision Data Set Using A REST API?
+nav-title: How Do I Import Data Into An Envision Data Set Using A REST API?
 ---

 ## How Do I Import Data Into An Envision Data Set Using A REST API?